 In a bid to uplift previously marginalised members of society, the Government of Zimbabwe embarked on a number of initiatives, of which the most notable is the indigenisation and economic empowerment law.
 The first policy framework on indigenisation was published in February 1998 and was called 'Government Policy Framework for Indigenisation of the Economy'.
 Following this, the government created a National Investment Trust to lead the participation of indigenous Zimbabweans in the economy.
-The Revised Policy Framework for the Indigenisation and Economic Empowerment Act (Chapter 14.33) in 2007, which became national law in January 2008.
+The Revised Policy Framework for the Indigenisation of the Economy was approved in 2004 and resulted in the promulgation of the Indigenisation and Economic Empowerment Act (Chapter 14.33) in 2007, which became national law in January 2008.
 The law compels all foreign companies operating in Zimbabwe to cede 51% ownership of their shares or interests therein to indigenous Zimbabweans.
 Although the Act became law in 2008, it was not set into motion due to the absence of General Regulations that spelt out the implementation modalities.